hbc/HBC_master/training/index.md

 ***

-### Workshops for all researchers at Harvard University and affiliated institutions
+### Workshops for all researchers at Harvard University and affiliated institutions:

 #### HBC's monthly short workshops